Variational Autoencoder for Anti-Cancer Drug Response Prediction: Experiments

 \subsection{Exploring latent vectors from JTVAE}

-Drugs sharing similar molecular structure are also similar in latent vectors.
-We get access to latent vectors encoded by JTVAE, and reveal drugs sharing similar molecular structure are also similar in latent vectors.
-We measure the similarity of latent vectors of different drugs in terms of Euclidean Distance.
-Shorter distance indicates a higher similarity between two drugs.
-For example, MG132(inhibitor) and Proteasome (inhibitor) share a shortest distance which is about 23.73.
-We obtain their molecular structures in Pubchem database and find that a majority of functional groups are similar between these two drugs.
-Small differences lie in a carboxyl and an amide at the endings of the molecule.
-However, not all related drugs have such a great similarity.
-According to drug Imatinib and Linifanib, their are even closer in terms of Euclidean distance between their latent vectors but they have only middle part of the functional groups exactly the same.
-JTVAE model might discover underlying similarity among functional groups that are not exactly the same.
-Also, the message passing network in JTVAE is based on GRU, and it might forget some functional groups during propagation by neighbours.
+Many drugs having similar latent vectors encoded by JTVAE are also similar in their molecular structures.
+We measured the similarity of latent vectors of different drugs in terms of Euclidean distance.
+Shorter distances indicate a higher similarity between two drug latent vectors.
+For example, MG132 (inhibitor) and Proteasome (inhibitor) share a short Euclidean distance between their latent vectors of about 23.73.
+We obtained their molecular structures from the Pubchem database and found that they share a majority of functional groups, as shown in Figure~\ref{similar drugs}.
+Small differences were found in a carboxyl group and an amide at the ends of the molecules.

-Though similar drugs share close latent vectors, our MLP model is still able to capture subtle differences and produce an accurate prediction.
-We focus on the example of MG132 and Proteasome used against HCC1187 cancer cell line.
-We remove these two pieces of data from training set, and test our trained model on them.
-The predicted $IC_{50}$ of MG132 and Proteasome in cell line HCC1187 are 0.84 and -0.866 in our best model.
-True value of these two drugs are 1.589 and -0.181 respectively.
-Although two values are not too close to the expected values, they do not step into the range of the other's confidence interval.
-Therefore, despite the considerably high similarity between similar drugs, our MLP model is still able to differentiate each of them and produce a reasonable result.
+Although many drugs are similar in their latent vectors, their performance varies when used against different cancer cell lines.
+However, our drug prediction network captured these subtle differences and produced accurate predictions.
+We focused on the example of MG132 and Proteasome used against the HCC1187 cancer cell line.
+We removed these two pieces of data from the training set, and tested our trained model on them.
+The predicted $ln(IC_{50})$ of MG132 and Proteasome in cell line HCC1187 were 0.84 and $-0.866$ in our best model, while the actual $ln(IC_{50})$ values of these two drugs are 1.589 and $-0.181$, respectively.
+Although the predicted values were not very close to the expected ones, our models did not confuse these two samples.
+Therefore, despite strong drug similarities, our drug prediction network still differentiated each of them and produced reasonable results.